openstax/raise-moodle-spikes/README.md

 Setup pgadmin to view moodle database

-To log into the server go to [http://localhost:5050/](http://localhost:5050/) Log in:
+To log into the server go to [http://localhost:5050/](http://localhost:5050/)

+Log in:

-Email: admin@admin.com
+- Email: admin@admin.com
-Password: root
+- Password: root

 On the home page click "Add new server"
 Give the new server a name.
 Example: "my_db"

-Go to the connection tab and set the following perameters Hostname/address: postgres_db
+Go to the connection tab and set the following perameters

+- Hostname/address: postgres_db
-Port: 5432
+- Port: 5432
-Username:moodle
-Password:moodledbpassword
+- Username: moodle
+- Password: moodledbpassword

 Click "Save"

 ### Debugging in a local environment

 You can configure your local development environment to debug Moodle in VScode using the following steps: